Understanding the Past, Shaping the Future

-We are academics, clinicians, and other practitioners from diverse disciplines who seek to understand how history and public affairs shape and are shaped by individual and group psychology.
-The IPA is open to all who wish to study, teach, and conduct research in psychohistory.
+We are clinicians, historians and other scholars from diverse disciplines who seek to understand how history, public affairs, and culture shape and are shaped by individual and group psychology.
+The IPhA is open to all who wish to study, teach, and conduct research in psychohistory.

 LINKS TO ANALYSES OF CURRENT EVENTS AND OTHER ARTICLES FROM PSYCHOHISTORY NEWS